-Experts have dismissed a Spanish art dealer’s claims that he has found Frida Kahlo
+Experts dismissed a Spanish art dealer’s claims he found a long-lost Frida Kahlo painting.

 Scholars have dismissed López’s claims of veracity, however, saying that the work is merely a copy.
 Helga Prignitz-Poda, an art historian who has long searched for the missing work, told the AP that López’s painting differs substantially from the original, both in terms of formal details and in the material itself—the original was painted on wood, while López’s is a work on canvas.